bayesnp/RandomSlopesIntcpts/README.md

 # RandomSlopesIntcpts
-This repository contains a step-by-step tutorial on fitting a "Random Slopes and Intercepts" model using Stan.
+[Work in Progress] This repository, when completed, contains a step-by-step tutorial on fitting a "Random Slopes and Intercepts" model using Stan.